StarryPy/StarryPy3k/README.md

 **After making sure the Starbound server is running**, use your terminal (cmd or powershell on windows) and `cd` to the directory you installed StarryPy into.
 Enter `python server.py` to start the proxy.
+(If you're using Python 2 and 3 use: `py -3 server.py` to start the proxy.)

 ## Built-in plugins